What to expect during your visit

 We take time to get to know your child

-Though it may sound more complex, a visit with a pediatric geneticist or one of our genetic counselors isn’t too different from your average doctor’s visit, although it can be a bit longer.
-Most first-time visits last about two hours, so be sure to bring along any games, toys, books, or snacks your child may enjoy during that time.
+While it may sound more complex, a visit with a pediatric geneticist or genetic counselor isn’t too different from your average doctor’s visit, although it can be a bit longer.
+Most first-time visits last about one to two hours, so be sure to bring along any games, toys, books, or snacks your child may enjoy during that time.

 Here’s what else you can expect during your visit: